-Petition Filed under California Health and Safety Code 42302.1 and District Rule E. 206 approve the ATC.
+This petition is filed pursuant to California Health and Safety Code 42302.1, which governs the filing of a petition and a request for a public hearing regarding the District's action to approve the ATC.
 Wine Institute also seeks review of the conditional granting of the ATC to CCWS under District Rules 503 and 206.